MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddi_video_decoder_heap_size_data_0033.md

 ## -description

-The video decoder heap size data.
+Retrieves the memory allocation size of a video decoder heap created with the given properties.
+This structure is for the D3D12DDICAPS_TYPE_VIDEO_0032_DECODER_HEAP_SIZE capability check in [D3D12DDICAPS_TYPE_VIDEO_0020](ne-d3d12umddi-d3d12ddicaps_type_video_0020.md).

 ## -struct-fields